 A Clerk Magistrate's Hearing is a great opportunity to prevent an accused person from having a criminal record.
 If you have been given notice of a Clerk Magistrate's Hearing, it is important you reach out to an experienced Massachusetts Criminal Defense lawyer.
 A Clerk Magistrate's Hearing is also known as a "show cause hearing."
 A Clerk Magistrate's Hearing is done informally in a private room at one of the Massachusetts District Courts.
 There is a member of the police department known as a police prosecutor at this hearing, and you have the opportunity to be represented by an attorney.
-Attorney David Ellison has represented clients at numerous Clerk Magistrate's Hearings all throughout the Commonwealth of Massachusetts.
+The lawyers at Ellison Law LLC have represented clients at numerous Clerk Magistrate's Hearings all throughout the Commonwealth of Massachusetts.

-What is the Clerk Magistrate Looking for at the Show Cause Hearing?
+What is the Clerk Magistrate Looking for at the Show Cause Hearing in Massachusetts?

 At the hearing, the Clerk Magistrate's primary role is to determine whether probable cause exists to require the accused to answer to a criminal charge formally in District Court.
 However, Magistrates may decline to authorize complaints where the law allows the conflict to be fairly resolved in a different manner.
 In Gordon v.
 Fay, 382 Mass.
 64, 69-70, 413 N.E.2d 1094, 1097-1098 (1980), the Massachusetts Supreme Judicial Court noted that the “implicit purpose of the [G.L. c.
 218, §] 35A hearings is to enable the court clerk to screen a variety of minor criminal or potentially criminal matters out of the criminal justice system through a combination of counseling, discussion, or threat of prosecution.”